-A brain tumor is a collection of damaged cells that multiply out of control within the brain.
-Also called a neoplasm, growth, mass or lesion, a brain tumor is classified as either primary or secondary (metastatic), and can be benign or malignant.
+A brain tumor is a collection of cells that multiply out of control within the brain.
+Also called a neoplasm, growth, mass, or lesion, a brain tumor is classified as either primary or secondary (metastatic) and can be benign or malignant.

 - Primary brain tumors develop and generally remain in the brain.

 - Secondary brain tumors, or metastatic brain tumors, are cancers that develop elsewhere in the body and spread to the brain.
-The most common cancers that spread to the brain are lung and breast cancers.
+The most common cancers that spread to the brain are lung, breast, melanoma, colon, and kidney cancers.

-- Malignant brain tumors grow rapidly and invade other cells.
+- Malignant brain tumors grow rapidly and compress and/or invade normal brain tissue.

-According to the American Brain Tumor Association, an estimated 62,000 new cases of primary brain tumors are diagnosed in the U.S. each year.
-Some research indicates that the number of primary brain tumors is rising, particularly in the elderly.
-Primary malignant brain tumors represent 2.4 percent of all deaths due to cancer in the U.S. However, nearly half of all primary brain tumors are benign and can be treated successfully.
+According to the Central Brain Tumor Registry of the United States (CBTRUS), an estimated 87,000 new cases of primary brain tumors are diagnosed in the U.S. each year.
+30% of these tumors are malignant brain tumors.
+Primary malignant brain tumors represent 2.4 percent of all deaths due to cancer in the U.S. Nearly 70% of all primary brain tumors are benign and can be treated successfully.
 An additional 150,000 individuals are diagnosed with metastatic brain tumors each year.
 The frequency of metastatic brain tumors appears to be increasing: improvements in treating primary cancers elsewhere in the body allow people to live longer, but stray cancer cells can find their way to the brain.
 There are more than 100 types of brain tumors.
 Certain types of primary brain tumors most commonly occur in children, while others occur more frequently in adults.
 Adult brain tumors typically appear between the ages of 40 and 60 years, and occur slightly more often in men.

 - speech problems